 - Do not shampoo more than 2-3 times a week because your scalp needs time to regain its natural oils.

 Infographic: Foods To Avoid For Good Hair Health

 While you now know what food can provide you with the required nutrients for good hair growth, you must also be aware of food habits that may affect your hair health or cause hair loss and breakage.
 Take a look at the infographic below to know more in detail.

 Your hair requires love and the right ingredients to be strong and healthy.
 With a few tweaks to your diet, you can promote hair growth and prevent further damage to your hair.
-You can start by consuming protein-rich foods that prevent hair loss such as eggs, lentils, poultry, and lean beef.
+You can start by consuming protein-rich hair-control foods such as eggs, lentils, salmon, oysters, poultry, and lean beef.
 Apart from this, including foods rich in vitamins, minerals, and probiotics can prevent baldness.
 Using the right hair products, washing your hair rice a week and minimum usage of hair typing products can retain natural oils and strengthen your hair.

 Frequently Asked Questions